Breezedude/breezedudeGS/README.md

 This should work most of the time.
 If some changes break the updater, an clean upload with WebFlasher/PIO may be required.

 ### Using Fresh install
 You can write a fresh firmware image for updating.
-Either using the WebFlasher or Building & Uploading with PIO.
-This is required if the integrated web updater fails updating.
+Either using the [Breezedude Web Installer](https://install.breezedude.de/) or Building & Uploading with PIO.
+This may be required if the integrated web updater fails updating.

 ## 🛠 Build from source using VSCode & PIO